Clarkson-Applied-Data-Science/2024_ia651_Bekobo_Ahsan/README.md

 # Testing with new data
 ## Dataset

-We created random entries of 4 data to test our model.
-The feature values are selected randomly.
+We created random entries of 4 data to test our model, 2 from the dataset and 2 synthethic.
 ![Screenshot 2024-08-01 113304](./Image/Screenshot%202024-08-01%20113304.png)

 We found that ***Random Forest Classifier is the best model*** after the grid search with SMOTE analysis.
 We used that model to predict on this new dataset.
 The result are as per the following: